Anasaouina/Scanner/README.md

 ## License

 This repository is provided for educational and authorized testing purposes.
-Add a `LICENSE` file (e.g., MIT) if you want to make the license explicit.

 ---

-*Generated with ❤️ — edit as needed and replace placeholders like `<OWNER>/<REPO>` and `demo.gif`.*
+*Generated with ❤️ — edit as needed